 There are two distinct types of Majolica pottery.
 The first is a decorative earthenware that originated hundreds of years ago on Majorca (Majolica) island in Spain.
 The second type of majolica originated in Victorian England during the mid-19th century.
-For the sake of this article, we are going to discuss how to identify majolica pottery from the Victorian era only.
-This guide will help you pick out specific characteristics for authentic pieces, fakes, and other reproductions.
+For the sake of this article, we will discuss how to identify majolica pottery from the Victorian era only.
+This guide will help you identify specific characteristics of authentic pieces, fakes, and reproductions.

-Victorian majolica pottery is earthenware that has a white glaze that artisans painted using colored stains and enamels.
+Victorian majolica pottery is earthenware with a white glaze that artisans painted using colored stains and enamels.
 Most designs are inspired by nature, fanciful, and tend not to take themselves too seriously.
-Eventually, the majolica manufacturing movement reached France, Italy, and other parts of Europe and America due to its rising popularity.
+Eventually, due to its rising popularity, the majolica manufacturing movement reached France, Italy, and other parts of Europe and America.

-Because of the simpler technique involved in the production, this pottery was mass-produced using molds and then hand glazed.
+Because of the more straightforward technique involved in the production, this pottery was mass-produced using molds and then hand-glazed.
 Anyone who tells you that Victorian majolica was handmade from start to finish is misguided because using a mold is not the same as sculpting a pottery shape by hand.
-Likewise, the forms of Majolica pottery are consistent because of the molds used, but the glazing can be highly variable and is based on the skillset of the glazer.
+Likewise, the forms of Majolica pottery are consistent because of the molds used, but the glazing can be highly variable and is based on the skill set of the glazer.

 Wedgwood Pitcher, c.
 1879

 Mintons Planter, c.
 1880